FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/local-development.md

 If this doesn't work for your environment, you can define a custom docker network and use the exposed ports specified in the docker-compose files.
 :::

+## ⚙️ Advanced Configurations ⚙️
 <details>

-<summary>⚙️ Advanced Configurations ⚙️</summary>
+<summary> Optional: The default setup should work, but you can further configure it if needed. </summary>

 This local setup requires multiple configuration files, which are included in the CoFHE repository at: https://github.com/FhenixProtocol/cofhe/tree/master/localcofhenix/configs

-The default files should work, but you can configure them if needed.

 Your configuration folder (`CONFIG_DIR`) should contain:
 1. `config.toml` - Used by Dispatcher and Coordinator